Documenting Informed Consent

 - When written consent is obtained, the consent form should be dated and signed by both the researcher and the participant.
 The participant should receive a copy of the consent form for his or her own reference.

 - When consent is obtained orally, the consent form should be provided and/or read aloud to the participant.
 It should be dated and signed by the researcher(s) indicating that “I have read and explained this consent form to the participant before receiving the participant’s consent, and the participant had knowledge of its contents and appeared to understand it."
-Alternatively, consent may be audo-recorded.
+Alternatively, consent may be audio-recorded.

-- When written or oral consent is not obtained, then some other means must be available for participants to indicate their consent.
+- When written or oral consent is not obtained, another means must be provided for participants to indicate their consent.
 For example, in a survey, participants should be given an informed consent document and informed that completion and return of the survey will constitute consent to participate and permission for the researcher to use the data gathered in the manner described.

 - The procedures used to seek free and informed consent must be approved by ICEHR before data are collected.

 Participants make a vital contribution to research.
 They must be treated at all times with the highest respect and consideration.
 All communications, whether written or oral, should be professional, as well as socially and culturally appropriate.
 Specifically:

 - Information letters and consent forms should be presented on the institutional or departmental letterhead of the Principal Investigator.

 - Use the second person (i.e., “you”) in the informed consent process.